FGithaiga/TELCOM_CHURN/README.md

-# PROJECT TITLE : PREDICTING CUSTOMER CHURN FOR SYRIATEL
+# PROJECT TITLE :  SYRIALTEL CUSTOMER CHURN PREDICTION

 # PROJECT OVERVIEW
-In the highly competitive telecommunications sector, retaining existing customers is just as crucial—if not more—than acquiring new ones.
-SyriaTel, like many telecom providers, faces significant revenue loss due to customer churn—the rate at which customers discontinue their service.
-Identifying customers who are likely to leave and understanding the factors driving that decision is key to improving retention strategies and optimizing service delivery.
+This project builds a machine learning model to predict customer churn for SyriaTel, a telecommunications provider.
+Churn prediction is essential in the telecom industry, where losing customers leads to significant revenue loss.
+By identifying customers likely to leave, SyriaTel can take proactive steps to retain them.

-This project aims to build a predictive machine learning classifier that accurately forecasts whether a customer is likely to churn (i.e., stop doing business with SyriaTel).
-Using a curated dataset of customer demographics, service usage, billing patterns, and support interactions,I conducted a detailed exploratory data analysis (EDA) and develop predictive models to uncover actionable insights.
+The solution is framed as a binary classification problem:

-By detecting churn early, SyriaTel can proactively engage at-risk customers, implement tailored offers, and improve overall customer satisfaction—ultimately reducing churn rates and protecting long-term revenue.
+Will the customer churn? → Yes (1) or No (0)

 # BUSINESS UNDERSTANDING
 In the telecom industry, customer retention is a critical business priority due to the high cost of acquiring new customers compared to maintaining existing ones.
 For SyriaTel, a leading telecommunications provider, customer churn—the percentage of users who stop using the service—is a significant challenge impacting revenue and long-term growth.

 Understanding why customers churn and being able to predict who is likely to leave offers a major strategic advantage.
 If SyriaTel can identify at-risk customers early, it can take proactive measures such as: